petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/integrating-objects-with-third-party-services/managing-data-from-external-systems/using-objects-with-sugar-crm.md

 ## Preparing SugarCRM

-In SugarCRM , you must generate an [OAuth key](https://support.sugarcrm.com/documentation/sugar_versions/14.0/sell/administration_guide/system/#OAuth_Keys) to configure API integration with Liferay.
-After that you can connect Liferay to SugarCRM.
+In SugarCRM, you must generate an [OAuth key](https://support.sugarcrm.com/documentation/sugar_versions/14.0/sell/administration_guide/system/#OAuth_Keys) to configure API integration with Liferay.
+After that, you can connect Liferay to SugarCRM.

 !!! important
     Liferay uses [OAuth2](../../../../headless-delivery/using-oauth2.md).
 When generating the OAuth key in SugarCRM, choose _OAuth 2.0_ in the OAuth Version field.